 - We can tell you who we share your personal data with.
 The answer is no-one.
 Though your name, which is not specifically

 shared, is in open view on the site along with everyone else's.
-Your name can be withheld on request as described above.
+Your name can be withheld on request.

 We don't keep much personal data.
 This is the full list if you have provided it to us: